Applied Practical Activity - TPV

 Students in the waiting list will be contacted if any seats will become available.The number of courses available is planned to be enough to allow all of you to complete the ECTS required from your study plan during the course of the entire year, please do not register in all the courses of the first slot if this is not for interest or specific ECTS needs.

-The following table shows the list of the field labs that will be delivered in February 2025.
-Other Field Labs will take place in June's session.
+The following table shows the list of the field labs that will be delivered in June 2026.
+Other Field Labs will take place in a February session.